BlueberryMathematics/core-coder-config-for-vscode-copilot/README.md

 ```
 Now please read everything slowly, part by part, does it all make sense?
 ```

+### 13. Better Docs

+'''
+Yes but first can you put all the new enhancment docs in a folder and the otheer docs in folders and look in the terminal at the dirs and just organize the docs.
+'''

 ---

 ## 🚀 Getting Started